Large Orders and Strong-Coupling Limit in Functional Renormalization: Introduction

 \section{Introduction}

 Perturbative expansions are a work horse in theo\-retical physics.
-Most of them are not converging, but aysmptotic series \cite{Dyson1952,Lipatov1977a,Zinn-Justin1981,LeGuillouZinn-Justin1990,DavidWiese2004}.
+Most of them are not converging, but asymptotic series \cite{Dyson1952,Lipatov1977a,Zinn-Justin1981,LeGuillouZinn-Justin1990,DavidWiese2004,KleinertSchulte-FrohlindeBook}.
 The main strategy to obtain a series with a finite radius of convergence is to define its Borel transform by dividing its $n$-th series coefficient by $n!$.
 One then continues the latter and reconstructs the original function via an integral over this analytic continuation.
 The aim is to extend the range of applicability from small expansion parameters, where the series naively converges, to larger ones.
-Techniques using Pad\'e-Borel resummation or conformal mappings are successful here \cite{Zinn-Justin1981,LeGuillouZinn-Justin1990,KompanietsPanzer2017,KompanietsWiese2019,Kompaniets2016,DavidWiese2004}, and were employed for the $\epsilon$-expansion of perturbative RG \cite{Kompaniets2016,KompanietsPanzer2017,BatkovichChetyrkinKompaniets2016}.
+Techniques using Pad\'e-Borel resummation or conformal mappings are successful here \cite{Zinn-Justin1981,LeGuillouZinn-Justin1990,KompanietsPanzer2017,KompanietsWiese2019,Kompaniets2016,DavidWiese2004}, and were employed for the $\epsilon$-expansion of perturbative RG \cite{Kompaniets2016,KompanietsPanzer2017,BatkovichChetyrkinKompaniets2016,KleinertSchulte-FrohlindeBook}.
 In simpler examples, as the anharmonic oscillator \cite{BenderWu1969}, one can go further, and use {\em resurgence} \cite{Dorigoni2019,AnicetoBasarSchiappa2019,MarinoLectureNotes} to reach finite couplings.
-Resurgence is strong in identifying the closest singularity of the Borel transform, and using this information to extend the domain of convergence.
-It is less effective to reach strong coupling.
+Borel resummation identifies singularities of the Borel transform, and using this information extends the domain of convergence.
+It is not effective in reaching strong coupling.

-In the renormalization context we wish to take a bare coupling to infinity; we know of few methods to address this beyond postulating the asymptotic behavior \cite{KleinertSchulte-FrohlindeBook}.
 An additional problem arises when the microscopic set of couplings is itself a function, as in the functional renormalization group (FRG) treatment of disordered systems.
+In FRG, one uses a confining potential of strength $m^2$ to obtain the effective disorder in terms of the bare one, order by order in $\lambda = m^{d-4}$.
+Varying the FRG scale $m$ allows one to obtain an {\em approximate} solution in the limit of $m \to 0$, i.e.~$\lambda \to \infty$.

-Here we consider a specific model in dimension $d=0$, which is later derived from the field theory of disordered elastic manifolds (for a review, see \cite{Wiese2021}).
+Here we consider a specific model in dimension $d=0$, which is later derived from the field theory of disordered elastic manifolds (for a review, see \cite{Wiese2021}), in which we can take the limit of $\lambda \to \infty$ directly.
 We wish to answer the following fundamental questions: What is the large-order behavior of FRG?
 Is it Borel-summable?
 How can we study its strong-coupling limit?
 And how does universality arise?